algosup/2024-2025-project-4-web-fpga-team-5/documents/management/weeklyReports/cumulative.md

 ### Challenges & Risks

 - Fix all the issues of the code found by the QA
-- Still the health problem for the Project Manager.
+- The Project manager had health problem still

 ---